nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 }
 ```

-If we were to use `cURL` to submit this request the code would look like this:
+If you were to use cURL to interact with the API and encode some data you could use the following command.
+You post the JSON payload to the path `v1/transform/encode/payments` along with the Vault token in an HTTP header.

 ```shell
 curl localhost:8200/v1/transform/encode/payments \